tkeer/flattable/readme.md

     'disabled' => true
 ];
 ```

+### Disable flattable for console

+You can optionally disable flattable when script is
+running through console,

+To disable it set `console.run` to `false` in `config/flattable.php`.

 ### Using callbacks
 If none of available options works for your use case, you can pass a callback for `columns` and `wheres` configs.